Bar Code Generator

 Code 39 is also large in size and takes a lot of space on your documents.

 None of these disadvantages exist with the new 2D bar codes.
 They are very compact, even more reliable than linear bar codes and can contain any character including any special characters used in languages such as Spanish, Portuguese, French, German, Dutch, Scandinavian and Slavic languages.

 Of all the 2D codes, the QR Code has become the most popular type.
 QR is short for Quick Response.
 It’s super compact, very reliable and can even be decoded if it’s damaged.
 Thank to it’s quick response design (the corner squares) it can be located very rapidly by a decoder such as in your phone or by an embedded bar code decoder in your capture software like Kofax Express, Kofax Capture and Kodak Capture Pro.

 To give you an idea. “www.capturebites.com” encoded in a QR Code looks like this:

 To proof that this tiny QR code indeed contains the complete URL just point your phone to your screen and use your QR decoding software to read it.
-If you don’t have a QR reader on your smart phone yet, we find the i-nigma reader to be excellent.
-It’s available for iOS, Android, Windows Phone and Blackberry.
+If you don’t have a QR reader on your smart phone yet, we find the Cognex Barcode Scanners to be excellent.
+It’s available for iOS and Android:

 And “www.capturebites.com” encoded in a Code 39 looks like this (we couldn’t use lower case letters because Code 39 doesn’t support them):